-MetroPCS's largest shareholder voices opposition to T-Mobile dealAlex Wagner - Senior News Editor
+MetroPCS's largest shareholder voices opposition to T-Mobile dealAlex Wagner - Deputy Managing Editor, News Desk

 MetroPCS recently scheduled its shareholder vote for its merger with T-Mobile for March 28, but today one of the carrier's major shareholders has gone ahead and voice his opinion on the matter a little early.
 The Wall Street Journal reports that hedge fund Paulson & Co. intends to vote against the proposed acquisition of the operator by T-Mobile.
 Paulson & Co. is MetroPCS's largest shareholder, holding a 9.9 percent stake.
 John Paulson, the hedge fund's manager, explained that he believes that the current deal is unfair to shareholders and that the resulting company would have too much debt at too high an interest rate to be able to compete in the wireless market.

 Paulson went on to explain different paths that he believes that MetroPCS could take.
 He said that he and his hedge fund could get behind the T-Mobile deal if it were altered in one of several ways, such as lowered debt and interest rates or the inclusion of more cash.
 Paulson also suggesting that MetroPCS could go after a different deal with other companies "that previously made offers at significant premiums to MetroPCS's current share price."
 Those firms weren't named, but previous rumors suggested that both Dish Network and Sprint had expressed interest in acquiring MetroPCS prior to the T-Mobile deal.